OfficerPolr/FiveM-Custom-Sounds/README.md

 # FiveM-Custom-Sounds
 Custom Sounds For FiveM!
+# DISCLAIMER
+As of now i cannot add them directly to github due to the massave file size, sadly i cannot prevent this so, mega it is.
 # Features
 * Custom Siren Sounds (LAPD)
 * Custom Weapon Sounds (Baka’s Weapon Pack)